Why study Actuarial Science?

 Questions to ask when considering courses

-• What are the course links with industry?
+- What are the course links with industry?
 Understand whether you will be exposed to people working in the industry through teaching but also other activities, such as clubs and societies, as this will help you build your professional network as well as understand more about it and the opportunities available.

-• What does the careers support look like?
-This can vary among institutions, so make sure you know what this looks like and whether it fits with your expectations and needs.
+- What does the careers support look like?
+This can vary among institutions, so make sure you know what this looks like and whether it matches your expectations and needs.
 Some questions you may want to consider include, for example, “Is careers support/professional development timetabled as part of the course?”, “Is it tailored to the course and industries I’m applying to?”, “Do I get support before I join the course and for how long after I finish?”, “What is the experience of the people delivering it?”.